GoogleCloudPlatform/terraform-google-enterprise-genai/examples/genai-rag-multimodal/README.md

         vector_search_vpc_project = "prj-d-shared-restricted-83dn"
         ```

+### Allow file download from Google Notebook Examples Bucket on VPC-SC Perimeter

+When running the Notebook, you will reach a step that downloads an example PDF file from a bucket, you need to add the egress rule below on the VPC-SC perimeter to allow the operation.

+    ```yaml
+    - egressFrom:
+        identities:
+        - serviceAccount:rag-notebook-runner@<INSERT_YOUR_MACHINE_LEARNING_PROJECT_ID_HERE>.iam.gserviceaccount.com
+    egressTo:
+        operations:
+        - methodSelectors:
+        - method: google.storage.buckets.list
+        - method: google.storage.buckets.get
+        - method: google.storage.objects.get
+        - method: google.storage.objects.list
+        serviceName: storage.googleapis.com
+        resources:
+        - projects/200612033880 # Google Cloud Example Project
+    ```

 ## Usage

 Once all the requirements are set up, you can begin by running and adjusting the notebook step-by-step.